fpc/FPCSource/packages/fcl-db/tests/README.txt

 GetNDataset and GetFieldsDataset should return the relevant dataset in closed state so the tests can open them and work with them.
 They call InternalGetNDataset and InternalGetFieldDataset which should be implemented in all descendents and returns the relevant dataset, closed, with all data.

-Toolsunit.pas defines some variables for use, e.g. testValuesCount is the number of records/test values in the FieldDataset dataset; MaxDataset is the same for NDataset.
+Toolsunit.pas defines some variables for use, e.g.
+- testValuesCount is the number of records/test values in the FieldDataset dataset
+- MaxDataset is the same for NDataset.
 See e.g. the SQLDBToolsUnit for the implementation for SQL Databases.

 Tests